mouse-reeve/kyranides/03_book_1.md

-merry and rejoycing_; If you put the right eye of a _Thynnus_ (or Tuny) or of an _Athynnus_ in Wine, the Friends that are sate down will break into Joy without drinking, and they will thank you, as if they were merry. _For Discord at Feast_; And if you cut the Wing or the top of a Feather of the Bird _Thyr_ with a Sword that is all Iron, and put it into a Vessel of Wine, saying over it the Name of _Bacchus_, and when you have a mind, make them that are sate down spill it that they may shed blood and beat one another, and it will be so.
+merry and rejoycing_; If you put the right eye of a _Thynnus_ (or Tuny) or of an _Athynnus_ in Wine, the Friends that are sate down will break into Joy without drinking, and they will thank you, as if they were merry. _For Discord at Feast_; And if you cut the Wing or the top of a Feather of the
-_That you may be without Drunkenness, and for all favour and health_; In the Stone _Thyrsites_ engrave the
+Bird _Thyr_ with a Sword that is all Iron, and put it into a Vessel of Wine, saying over it the Name of _Bacchus_, and when you have a mind, make them that are sate down spill it, that they may shed blood and beat one another, and it will be so. _That you may be without Drunkenness, and for all favour and health_; In the Stone _Thyrsites_ engrave the
 Bird _Thyr_ and _Bacchus_ holding the Bird, and under the Stone enclose the Root of the Herb,